 To get a sense of why stretching will work to reduce your pf symptoms, let’s first take a tiny step backwards to get a solid grasp of the mechanics behind your heel pain.
 The fibrous ligament known as the plantar facia is essentially strung from the base of your heel and then spreads out connecting to the ball of your foot.
+Do this Plantar Fasciitis Stretches to get rid of plantar fascia.

 The plantar fascia is thick, has a little stretch to it, and acts as a kind of shock absorber.
 Ok so you probably already knew that, but here’s where the mechanics get interesting.
 As you place weight on your foot with each step, the arch of your foot flattens slightly.
 As the arch is flattened, it stretches your plantar fascia.
 Ouch!